gardenlinux/gardenlinux/docs/01_developers/bare_container.md

 ### Analyzing the Image Size

 Bare images may unexpectedly grow.
-To find the cause of the issue, we can install tools to the debian container and use the on the `/mnt` folder.
+To find the cause of the issue, we can install tools to them debian container and use the on the `/mnt` folder.
 For example, install dust:

 ```bash